Friday, April 25, 2025

 Starting Over . . .

-It was not my plan, but I find it interesting that my last post was titled, "Why Don't We Get The Story We Want?"
+It was not my intent, but I do find it interesting that my last post was titled, "Why Don't We Get The Story We Want?"

-You see, my belief in that statement is even deeper now, than when I wrote those words almost seven months ago.
+You see, my belief in that statement is even stronger now, than when I wrote those words almost seven months ago.

 It is not an understatement to write that my world, my life, looks radically different than it did then.
-And in this crazy, fallen world, I don't think I'm alone in this belief.
+And in this crazy, fallen world, I don't think I'm alone in my circumstances.

 You see, seven months ago, I was married.
 I owned a house.
 But I also lacked peace.
 And joy.
-And worst of all, I lacked an awareness of my need for God.
+And worst of all, I had long ago jettisoned my dependence upon God.